 Held Gaze: In the episode "Guide to: Positives and Negatives", Sarah Gothman and Mark Downing have this before they kiss.
 It's electrifying.

 Between Ned and Moze, especially when they were fake-dating in Guide to: Jealousy.

 Happily Ever After: A running gag, usually used at the conclusion of the explanation of whatever scheme's been cooked up this time.
 Also, the final words of the series, as everything's tied up once and for all with more-or-less everybody being satisified with what they end up with.

-Humiliating Wager: One episode has Ned and Mose making a bet that they won't procrastinate on a project.
+Humiliating Wager: One episode has Ned and Moze making a bet that they won't procrastinate on a project.
 The loser has to do a silly dance wearing silly clothes.
-Ned seems to be procrastinating, except he was doing things relevant to his assignment, and Mose was procrastinating.
+Ned seems to be procrastinating, except he was doing things relevant to his assignment, and Moze was procrastinating.

 Insufferable Genius: In addition to being bullies that are implied to be even worse than Loomer, the Killer Bee spelling team repeatedly mocks people while also showing off their spelling prowess.

 Lance Widget, also.
 He never hesitates to insult the people he tutors.